 - Our trade dress—the layout and “look and feel” of our products, including the font, background art, style and formats.
 (This goes along with the condition that you don’t claim or imply that your materials are “official”—if they look “official,” people will often assume that they are.
 See Our Conditions, below.)

 What You Can Make Up on Your Own

 Many gamers like to make their own content—adventures, equipment, characters, and so on.
 That’s fine.
 More than fine, in fact: We love it.
 So long as you don’t charge for the content you create and adhere to what we’ve outlined here, you’re good.

-Here’s what you can create and distribute (and by “distribute,” we mean make available to others, such as on a web site, free of charge):
+Here’s what you can distribute (and by “distribute,” we mean make available to others, such as on a web site):

 Here’s what you may not distribute:

 - Software or apps (this includes any item that you would download, install and/or run)